ghanem-mhd/hashgraph.github.io/_docs/quickstart.md

 ### What is the Swirlds Platform?

 The Swirlds platform is the official implementation of the hashgraph algorithm.
 It is maintained and licensed by Swirlds Inc. The Swirlds platform is included in the Swirlds SDK along with a number of example applications.
+Swirlds has also has licensed its technology as the platform for the Hedera hashgraph public ledger.

 Upon agreeing to the End User License Agreement (EULA), you may use the SDK to build proofs-of-concept on the Swirlds platform.

-These projects may be developed for proof-of-concept permissioned network purposes only.
+**For permissioned network use-cases:** These projects may be developed for proof-of-concept network purposes only.
 To acquire a commercial license, you must contact [sales@swirlds.com](mailto:sales@swirlds.com).

+**For applications on the Hedera public ledger:** No license will be required to run an application on the Hedera hashgraph public ledger.
+Applications will make micropayments for API calls using the platform token.

+We will update the Swirlds EULA and provide a Hedera user agreement before the public ledger launches.
+To avoid doubt: Private permissioned implementations will continue to require a commercial license from Swirlds, but developers will be free to deploy applications on the Hedera hashgraph public ledger without paying for a license.

 ### How do I get started?